mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Here the value [sender] represents the index of the member that will use this key to send, encoded as a uint32.

-If a group does not have a `handshake_secret` (i.e., if the group was just created and has not yet processed any group operations) and the creator wishes to send an encrypted Add, the `sender_data_key`, `handshake_key`, and `handshake_nonce` MUST be randomly generated values.
-The latter two MUST be included in the `add_key_nonce` field of the WelcomeInfo that precedes the Add.
+If a group does not have a `handshake_secret` or `sender_data_secret` (i.e., if the group was just created and has not yet processed any group operations) and the creator wishes to send an encrypted Add, then these values MUST be generated randomly (still with length Hash.length) and included in the `add_unframing_secrets` field of the WelcomeInfo that precedes the Add.

 For application messages, a chain of keys is derived for each sender